SeveraTheDuck/stack/README.md

 3. Pop operation - removes the top element from the stack.
 4. Top operation - copies the top element from the stack into given buffer.

 For details see the documentation in `include/stack.h` file.
+You may use this interface for your own implementation.